Fdawgs/node-poppler/README.md

 console.log(res);
 ```

-Example of an `async` `await` call to `poppler.pdfToCairo()`, to convert only the first page of a PDF file to a new
-PDF file using stdout, using ESM syntax:
+Example of an `async`/`await` call to `poppler.pdfToCairo()` to convert the first page of a PDF file to a new PDF file via stdout using ESM syntax:

 ```js
 import { writeFile } from "node:fs/promises";